mucahitdemir/STM32L0-LowPowerMCU-examples/README.md

 Digital output data is formatted as 16-bit twos complement and is accessible through either a SPI (3- or 4-wire) or I2C digital interface.
 Datasheet: https://www.analog.com/media/en/technical-documentation/data-sheets/ADXL345.pdf

+ADXL345 can be used for a whole bunch of things for example:
+- 3-axis acceleration measurement
+- Roll and Pitch measurement
+- Single or double tap measurement

 ### MPU6050 6 Axis Acceleration and Gyro Sensor